Zarak-Shah-ji/Gesture-AI/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Run the application: `python main.py`

+ OR

+ 1. Directly open asl-signing-reco-1.ipynb in Google Colab or Jupter Notebook
+ 2. Start Kernel
+ 3. Run all cells.

 ## Future Enhancements

 We are committed to further developing Gesture-AI and exploring additional features: